rgreminger/tilburg-science-hub/docs/index.md

     data- and/or computation intensive project* shouldn't sound that far-fetched.
     - That's why we have created this site, and curated material to make sure that your computer skills are at par with your ambition to be a productive researcher.
-    - Last, we have a few tips on how to use our site:
+    - So... what are ways in which you can use our site?
-        * Bookmark our site and check back frequently (the page isn't meant to be a "one-shot" exercise).
+        * Bookmark the site and check back frequently (the page isn't meant to be a "one-shot" exercise).
-    	  * Science is a process, and you can already start today to manage it more efficiently (e.g., by setting up directory structures in a better way).
+        * Use the site to train your doctoral students or research assistants.
-        However, mastering the more advanced skills will take you some time, and we ask for your patience.
+        * First things first: Mastering the more advanced skills advocated on this site will take you some time.
+But you can already start today with some of the easier things (e.g., by setting up [directory structures](docs/directories.md)).

 !!! important "Want to contribute?"
     	  * Find any outdated content, links, or unclear descriptions?
 [E-mail us!](mailto:h.datta@tilburguniversity.edu)